Once you start writing VBA codes, there’s an important thing that you need to learn along with that and that’s using COMMENTS in your VBA codes.

 - Helps you to Document your Work: You can use a comment to describe how code works and which can help you in the future to recall it easily or any other user.

 - Track the Changes: If some codes need you to change them frequently you can use comments to track or record changes within the code.

 - Describe a Function Procedure: When you write a procedure you can add a comment at the starting to describe the purpose of this procedure and how it works.

 - Describe a Variable: Variables are one of the most important things that you need to use in while writing a VBA code and you can use a comment describe a variable.

 - Debug Your Code: You can use VBA comments to debug the code by converting code lines into comments for testing.

-Add a Comment in a VBA code using Apostrophe
+Add a Comment in a VBA Code

-Below are the steps you need to follow to add a comment in a VBA code:
+Steps you need to follow to add a comment in a VBA code:

 The moment you do this the entire line of the code will turn green which means that line is comment now.